InternetNZ/pyepp/docs/cli.rst

 Environment variables
 ^^^^^^^^^^^^^^^^^^^^^
 The below environment variables can be used to pass the epp server configuration and credentials to the cli.
-By using this way. you don't have to pass the parameters for running each command.
+By using this way you don't have to pass the parameters for running each command.

 .. code-block:: text